The Cornwall We Want

 More balance needed

-by Sue Truro, over 4 years agoI feel it is a terrible shame that Cornwall has gone so far down the road of reliance on tourism that it now has to put its own people at risk to be able to earn a living.
+by Sue Truro, almost 6 years agoI feel it is a terrible shame that Cornwall has gone so far down the road of reliance on tourism that it now has to put its own people at risk to be able to earn a living.
 Cornwall is a very beautiful place, we are all lucky to live here all year round, and we should be able to share it with others in moderation, without basically prostituting the county.

 We already had our own form of annual lockdown for six weeks of the year, where our roads were gridlocked and our towns and beaches, depending on the weather...
 Continue reading